isomorphic-software/smartclient-docs/classes/FileItem.md

 ## Attr: FileItem.displayForm

 ### Description
-The [DynamicForm](DynamicForm.md#class-dynamicform) created automatically when [canEdit](FormItem.md#attr-formitemcanedit) is false and the field is of type "binary".
-Displays a single [item](#attr-fileitemdisplayitem) for viewing the content of a binary file.
+The [DynamicForm](DynamicForm.md#class-dynamicform) created automatically when [canEdit](FormItem.md#attr-formitemcanedit) is false and the field is of type "blob".
+Displays a single [item](#attr-fileitemdisplayitem) for viewing the content of a blob file.

 This component is an [AutoChild](../reference.md#type-autochild) and as such may be customized via `fileItem.displayFormDefaults` and `fileItem.displayFormProperties`.